 “Which of my nutritional supplements can I take with my medications? “

 I thoroughly read the instruction leaflets of my medication, firstly leaving me not much brighter than before.
 But I didn’t give up.
 I noted my questions and asked as long as it took for me to understand.
-Especially carefully, I’d ask about any side effects and wrote down the answers as I got them.
-Doing so, I – like any other human being – relied on the professionalism and – with a certain complexity of the proposed questions – the goodwill of my respective counterpart.
+Especially carefully, I’d ask about any side effects and write down the answers as I got them.
+In doing so, I – like any other human being – relied on the professionalism and – with a certain complexity of the proposed questions – the goodwill of my respective counterpart.
 Not every explanation I got was satisfying, and not every consultation service included the performance I expected for the price.
 Nor did every answer hit the nail on the head or was even correct.
 But despite all the frustration about the things we are ashamed of or do not understand, it is crucially important to learn to explain the important things around us to ourselves and successfully ask the right questions.
 Acquiring knowledge is often a process where the only thing to do is circle the problem we want to solve until we get to the middle.
 In life, we always risk being unable to formulate our questions comprehensibly enough and use the answers we have received.
-The less shameful or offending we perceive a lack of knowledge, insecurity, and failure, the more comfortable we get in gaining knowledge.
+The less shameful or offending we perceive as a lack of knowledge, insecurity, and failure, the more comfortable we get in gaining knowledge.

 I integrated the information on medications and nutritional supplements; I obtained them carefully into my daily planning and wrote them all in order.
 Whenever I felt uncertain, I would ask my doctor (or pharmacist) again.